vectara/vectara-answer/README.md

 - View app logs with `docker logs -f vanswer`
 - Stop the app with `docker stop vanswer`

-`run.sh` creates a deployable docker image and runs it.
+`run.sh` creates a deployable Docker image and runs it.
 The app should be accessible at `http://localhost:80`.

+In this set up, your app configuration in the .env file is served from the `/config` API endpoint.
+Data from this endpoint is used at render time.

+#### Legacy Deployment

+For steps on deploying Vectara Answer using a config directory, see [LEGACY_DEPLOYMENT.md](LEGACY_DEPLOYMENT.md).

 ## Building Your Own Application